 7.4 Data Gathering and Archiving

 Even if you are not actively planning to elicit stories of conflict and trauma, it is critical to be prepared for such topics if they come up.
-It is not uncommon for community members to share stories during data gathering sessions, especially if there is a strong relationship between you and your cons.
+It is not uncommon for community members to share stories during data gathering sessions, especially if there is a strong relationship between you and your consultants.

 Whether you are an outsider coming into the community to perform field work or you are a member of the community seeking to document the language and cultural contexts, it is recommended that you perform some general background research on the geopolitics of the region.
 Even if you are passively familiar with it, a proper review will ensure you have a more holistic perspective and prepare you for geopolitical topics during sessions.